tparee/cbecei_RILs/README.md

-### This repository contains the resources for the Caenorhabditis becei (CBCI) RIL panels
+### This repository contains the resources for the Caenorhabditis becei RIL panels
-### and corresponds to this article: XXXXXXX
+### and corresponds to this article: "Caenorhabditis becei recombinant inbred lines (beRILs) reveal the scope of heritable variation within a gonochoristic nematode population"

 `genotypes/` contains the genotypes of RILs that have been resolved with the haplotypes (see "suppl/HaplotypeReconstruction/") + their pruned version